 The Slow Erosion of the Middle Class:

 Unfortunately, it seems doubtful.
-According to a recent article from Fortune Magazine featured on CNN Money, the issue goes much deeper than any policy set forth by the Obama or Bush administration.
+According to, the issue goes much deeper than any policy set forth by the Obama or Bush administration.
 Consider the following turn of events:

 • Up through the 1970’s, many Americans went to college and became some of the best educated workers.

 • After the 1970’s, both high school graduation and college enrollment rates dropped.
 This is when America began to stop keeping up with the economic market demand for employees with higher-level education and skills.

 • As we moved into the new millennium and technology became more prevalent, this only amplified the productivity of those who had the necessary skills and further widened the gap between those in lower-skilled positions.

 Breaking the Basic Bargain:

 In one of the better books I read last year, author Robert Reich also has his own theories on this phenomenon.
 The book “Aftershock: The Next Economy and America’s Future” largely suggests that an unwritten code which he refers to as “the basic bargain” has been broken.
 The basic bargain was the notion that employers should pay workers well so they will have the means to buy from your economy and thus keep it going.
 If not honored, it could only mean that the middle class will not be able to sustain our economy.